- Focus and Scope

 Conflicts of interest may exist when professional judgements concerning a primary interest has the possibility of being influenced by a secondary interest (e.g.: financial gains).
 It is to be noted that even perceptions of conflicts of interest are as important as the actual conflicts of interest.

-Any agreements with study sponsors (for profit or non-profit), which interfere with the authors’ access to the study data, ability to analyse or interpret the data and publish manuscripts independently according to their own decision, should be avoided by authors at all costs.
+Any agreements with study sponsors (for profit or non-profit), such as those that interfere with the authors’ access to the study data or with the authors’ ability to analyze or interpret the data and publish the manuscript independently according to their own decision, should be avoided by authors at all costs.

 A declaration of interests for all authors should be received before an article can be reviewed and accepted for publication.